 The acceptance testing stage is the final leg of the V-model testing journey.
 It verifies if the system fits the end-user’s needs, wishes and business requirements.
 Acceptance testing is the stage before the actual release and ensures that the software is fit and ready for release into a real-world working environment.

-How does fuzz testing help in each testing stage?
+How does fuzz testing help doing testing?

 Do you want to learn more about testing embedded systems?
 Then be sure to download the Embedded Software Security Testing Guide to learn more about the top 7 challenges of embedded testing, how to overcome them, and discover the best practices that will help you find the right testing methodology for your needs.